MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 For each `.lu` file, including `.lu` files for each locale, the build command combines all the following actions into a single command:

 1. Creates one LUIS model for [every locale](#lu-and-multiple-language-variations) found using your existing `.lu` files.
-1. Using that model, it creates a new LUIS app in the specified Azure Cognitive Services resource if none exists, otherwise it will update the existing app.
+1. Using that model, it creates a new LUIS app in the specified Azure Cognitive Services resource if none exists, otherwise it will update the existing LUIS app.
 1. When updating an existing LUIS app, it will automatically increment the versionId and optionally delete the old version.
 1. Trains the new or updated LUIS app, then publishes it.
-1. If you include the optional `dialog` parameter, it will output the `.dialog` definition files that can be used by the [QnA Maker recognizer][qna-maker-recognizer] when developing using the [declarative approach][declarative].
+1. If you include the `--dialog` option, it will output the `.dialog` definition files that can be used by the [LUIS recognizer][luis-recognizer] when developing using the [declarative approach][declarative].
 This is explained in [The dialog file](#the-dialog-file) section.

 ## How to use the build command